 If you’re looking to understand the root cause of your problems or believe your issues might stem deeper from the past, you might want to choose a more in-depth approach to therapy which allows you to explore your earlier life experiences too.

 If you would like to learn more about what CBT can offer, we have a range of CBT therapists that can help.
-Start your journey to better health today.
+Speak to one of our team to get help to find a therapist today.

 Cognitive behavioural therapy combines cognitive and behavioural approaches to make you aware of negative thought patterns and behaviours, and teaching you ways to change them.
 Instead of looking at your past, cognitive behavioural therapy focuses on helping you resolve present symptoms and issues.